- Parents Home

 - ask the teacher if they don't understand something

-To ensure kids get the most out of school, maintain an open channel of communication with the teachers by e-mailing or talking with them throughout the school year to discuss your kids' academic strengths as well as weaknesses.
+To help kids get the most out of school, stay in touch with teachers via email or by talking with them throughout the school year.
+At parent–teacher conferences, for example, you can discuss your child's academic strengths as well as weaknesses.

 Most of all, whether it's the first day of school or the last, make sure your kids know you're there to listen to their feelings and concerns, and that you don't expect perfection — only that they try their best.